AaltoRSE/rse-timetracking/README.md

   1d = 8h.

-The following commands are *not* GitLab commands, but are entered as only text comments.  a separate script downloads the text and processes them.
+The following commands are *not* GitLab commands (they can't auto-complete), but are entered as regular text and are processed by the scripts in this repository.
 Commands must start after a `\n`.

 The following commands are used for basic metadata, and asked at the start of a project: